NMD572/spring-boot-mircoservice/api-gateway/Readme.md

 1. Create a new realm in Keycloak.
 2. Create a new client in the realm.
+   - 2.1: Create a new client for test with Postman (Client Authentication):
      - **Step 1**: Set the client ID and enable always display in UI (optional).
      - **Step 2**: To enable client authentication, you have to set Client authentication to "ON".
 In Authentication flow, set the "Service accounts roles" to "On".
+Turn off all other options.
      - **Step 3**: If you have Root Url or Home URL, set it in the next step (optional).
+Note: When login with Postman, you will not be redirected to this URL.
+   - 2.2: Create a new client for integration with FE (Angular, React, etc.):
+     - **Step 1**: Set the client ID and enable always display in UI (optional).
+     - **Step 2**: Set the Valid redirect URIs = <your-homepage-url> (e.g., `http://localhost:4200/*` for Angular).
+Web origin: \* (allow all orgin connect) or your homepage host (example: `http://localhost:4200` - allow only one origin: `http://localhost:4200` connect).
+     - **Step 3**: Turn off Client Authentication and only enable "Authentication flow" in Authentication Flow.
+At this project, you don't need to use Authority from Keycloak.
+So, you can turn off all other options.
 3. Set up keycloak to application.properties file:

    - **Step 1**: Click realm settings in the left sidebar.
+   - **Step 2**: Setting for integration with FE: In login settings, enable:
+     - "Login with email" (optional, if you want to use email for login).
+     - "Registration" (optional, if you want to allow users to register).
+     - "Remember me" (optional, if you want to use remember me functionality).
-   - **Step 2**: In general settings, click "OpenID Endpoint Configuration" and copy the issuer URI.
+   - **Step 3**: In general settings, click "OpenID Endpoint Configuration" and copy the issuer URI.
-   - **Step 3**: Fill it into your `application.properties` file.
+   - **Step 4**: Fill it into your `application.properties` file.

    ```properties
    spring.security.oauth2.resourceserver.jwt.issuer-uri=<issuer-uri>
    ```

-   - **Step 4**: Create security configuration class to enable security in your application.
+   - **Step 5**: Create security configuration class to enable security in your application.

    ```java
    @Configuration